 If a cemetery map is posted at the interest.
 Take a photograph of that as well!
 Basically, take a photograph of any and all signage as you enter.

 #2 The General Layout of the Cemetery

-I like to take photos of the general landscape and lay out of the cemetery.
+You will want to take photos of the general landscape and lay out of the cemetery.
 I am a visual person, so those photos help to trigger my memory as I put together the clues once back home.
-Additionally, by taking time to notice the landscape, additional information such as size, stone types and age of various sections can be noted.
+Additionally, by taking time to notice the landscape, additional information such as size, stone types and age of various sections can be noted and remembered.

 #3 The Ancestor’s Gravestone(s)

 Now for the fun part!
 Start taking photographs of your ancestor’s gravesite.
 Take a photo of the front AND THE BACK of the gravestone.
-Obviously take a photograph of the front of the gravestone.
+Obviously taking a photograph of the front of the gravestone requires no explanation.

-#4 The Tombstones On All Sides of My Ancestor(s)
+#4 The Tombstones On All Sides of Your Ancestor(s)